sipbs-compbiol/sipbs-compbiol-book-template/README.md

 1. Make changes to the `.qmd` files, updating chapter information in `_quarto.yml` and `R` package information in `DESCRIPTION`, as needed for your material
 2. Commit your changes locally to the git repository
 3. Push your changes to the GitHub repository

+### Using `WebR`

+[`WebR`](https://github.com/coatless/quarto-webr) provides a sandboxed version of `R` that runs in the browser.
+This enables us to write workshops that ask students to use `R` "live" without requiring an installation on their machine, thereby increasing accessibility and avoiding some technical issues.

+Being sandboxed, `WebR` has no interaction with the local filesystem, and there are limitations on the libraries that can be installed.
+There is no quick route around the library limitations, but we can provide example files for students to work with on their machines.

+#### Providing data for `WebR` exercises

+We need to make the datasets available in the workshop repository, and preload them on the exercise Quarto page in a `webr-r` cell with the `setup` context.
+An example can be seen at [https://github.com/sipbs-compbiol/BM214-Workshop-3/blob/main/exercise-03_reporter.qmd](https://github.com/sipbs-compbiol/BM214-Workshop-3/blob/main/exercise-03_reporter.qmd) where the `reporter_curves.csv` file is downloaded in the first `webr-r` cell.

+There is also an example in the `webr-example.qmd` `WebR` playground page, in this repository template.